 Myers-Briggs Type Indicator (MBTI)*

 The Myers-Briggs Type Indicator is an assessment based on your personality.
 It measures your preferences about how you perceive the world and make decisions.
-Based on the results of the assessment, you will be given a type, which is a combination of four traits which describe your personality.
+Based on the results of the assessment, you will be given a type, which is a combination of four traits that describe your personality.

 Strong Interest Inventory (SII)*

 The Strong Interest Inventory is an assessment based on your interests.
 This assessment will show you how interested you may be in six broad categories of careers.
-Based on the results, you will be shown areas in which you may excel as well as a list of ten careers which you indicated a strong interest.
+Based on the results, you will be shown areas in which you may excel as well as a list of ten careers that you indicated a strong interest.

 There are many free assessments online and in the Career Center.
 To explore these options, stop in the Career Center.

 Once you have a clear idea of your interests, values, abilities, and personality preferences, you can start exploring options.
 Informational interviewing provides an opportunity to learn about career options by obtaining information about occupations and industries.
 Informational interviews also allow you to meet with employers in a low-stress situation and build your professional network.